phan-t/cas-socialabs/_posts/2019-05-23-module4-bootstrapping-cloud-init.md

    - httpd
 ```

+##### Deploying the Blueprint
+1. Click 'Deploy'
+2. Under 'Deployment Type' enter a 'Deployment Name'
+3. Under 'Deployment Inputs' enter 'small'
+4. Click 'Deploy'
+5. The deployment should be successful after a few minutes, try browsing to the FQDN to IP address

 ##### Using Clout-init to add users with SSH key
-1. To install packages use the attribute `users` e.g. see example for 'socialab':
+1. To install packages use the attribute `users` e.g. for 'socialab':
 ```yaml
 #cloud-config
 repo_update: true